iluwatar/java-design-patterns/dynamic-proxy/README.md

 }
 ```

-Definition of the AlbumInvocationHandler class whose method _invoke_ will be called automatically every time that an AlbumService's method is called.
-The process of the call is derivated towards the _TinyRestClient_.
-This last class is an optional part of the pattern.
+Declaration of the AlbumInvocationHandler class whose method _invoke_ will be called automatically every time that an AlbumService's method is called.
+The call processing is delegated to the _TinyRestClient_.

 ```java
 public class AlbumInvocationHandler implements InvocationHandler {